datastaxdevs/workshop-intro-streaming-and-cdc/lab1/get-familiar.md

     "public/functions"
     ```

     Within the "public" tenant 2 namespaces were also automatically created named "default" and "functions".
-Think if namespaces within a tenant as a logical area for a specifc environment.
+Think of namespaces within a tenant as a logical area for a specifc environment.
 They could be "development", "test", "production" or they could be "datacenter-1", "datacenter-2".
-It's up to you to decide what these logical seperations represent.
+It's up to you to decide what these logical separations represent.
 We will be using the "default" namespace throughout the lab.

 1. List topics within the public/default namespace